Eligibility and Coverage

 For state employees, your basic life and health insurance benefits are on a pre-tax basis unless you opt out.
 GIC benefits for state employees can include: basic life, basic life and health insurance, long term disability, optional life insurance, dental/vision for employees not covered by collective bargaining, (primarily managers, Legislators, Legislative and certain Executive Office staff), and several GIC pre-tax programs: the Health Care Spending Account (HCSA) Program and the Dependent Care Assistance Program (DCAP).
-DCAP enrollment is effective as of your date of hire.
 Participating Municipal employees are eligible for health benefits only.

 If you or your dependent has an unplanned and urgent medical expense that exceeds the state’s or municipal’s full cost premium and this medical expense occurs on or after the first day of employment or waiting period but before the effective date of coverage, you can purchase coverage during your waiting period at the full cost premium.
 This option is sometimes called a B Waiver.
 Your coverage will be dependent on timely receipt of the full cost premium payment and approval from the health plan.
 Contact the GIC’s Public Information Unit at 617.727.2310 for more information.

-What happens to GIC benefits if you work less than 18 ¾ hours in a 37.5 hour work week or 20 hours in a 40-hour work week
+What happens to GIC benefits if your hours are reduced to less than 18 ¾ hours in a 37.5 hour work week or 20 hours in a 40-hour work week

 Your GIC coverage will end at the end of the month after your hours are reduced provided your premium for that month is paid.
 You may elect to continue coverage through the Health Connector, GIC COBRA or non-group conversion through your health plan.